aysegulcelikok/dsa210_project/README.md

 Identify daily trends—for example, whether TikTok or Linkedin usage peaks during no exam or exam periods during that day or Linkedin usage and job application number peaks during job application periods.

+Note: "Exam period" statement indicates whether I have an exam in that weeks (min 2 weeks and max 4 weeks).

 ## Project Goal
 The goal of this project is to analyze how my screen time on Linkedin and TikTok fluctuates throughout my final year.
 By tracking daily usage data, I will explore whether professional engagement on Linkedin and entertainment-driven TikTok usage influence each other.
 This project will enable me to understand how to better manage and spend my time thus to stay focused during the important job search period.